-Date Task June-August Participate in Alt-MSA training and Alt-MSA Online MO and Item Bank training conducted by MSDE and the test contractor and read the Alt-MSA Handbook.
-LAC's Resp June-July Review student records in Alt-MSA Online and verify that all students are assigned to the correct grade and school.
+Date Task June-August Participate in Alt-MSA training and Alt-MSA Online MO and Item Bank training conducted by MSDE and the test contractor and read the Alt-MSA Handbook .
+June-July Review student records in Alt-MSA Online and verify that all students are assigned to the correct grade and school.
 June-September Provide Alt-MSA training for STCs and information to principals about Alt-MSA requirements, including his or her role and responsibilities.
 Ensure that STCs train TETs and TEs appropriately for the Alt-MSA administration.
 Ensure that STCs, principals, and TEs have access to the appropriate and necessary materials to complete the assessment (e.g., Alt-MSA Handbook, portfolio supplies, etc.).
-Refer to p 1-26 for s administr September-Mid- October Monitor development of Test Documents and online submission.
+September-Mid- October Monitor development of Test Documents and online submission.
 September Ensure that the appropriate quantities of Alt-MSA materials are ordered.
-If applicable, submit any full physical (medically fragile) excusals to MSDE for review by September 14, 2012 January Submit pretest file via PearsonAccess.
+If applicable, submit any full physical (medically fragile) excusals to MSDE for review by September 12, 2014 January Submit pretest file via PearsonAccess.
 September-March Provide ongoing training about Alt-MSA to TEs.
 Answer questions from schools and TEs regarding the Alt-MSA.
 Forward unresolved assessment issues to MSDE.
 Ensure that the testing is administered appropriately and within the state-specified timeframe.
 LAC works with STC to confirm that each Alt-MSA student has a preprinted student identification label.
-If additional labels are needed, they must be requested via PearsonAccess no later than February 22, 2013.
-March • Ensure that all materials are packed and picked up for scoring as specified in the Alt-MSA Handbook .
+If additional labels are needed, they must be requested via PearsonAccess no later than February 13, 2015.
+March Ensure that all materials are packed and picked up for scoring as specified in the Alt-MSA Handbook .
 April Submit post-test files.